andrewzcsse/New-Blog/_posts/2024-05-14-College_Articulation_Blog.md

 toc: true
 ---

-## Game Control Code: Total __/5, Grade __/1
+## Game Control Code

 - The `gameSetup` file begins by importing all relevant gameObjects from the other files within the repository

 ```js
 import Background from './Background.js'